Solo Travel to Alicante, Spain: A Beachy Reset + Serendipitous Moments

 Solo Travel in Alicante, Spain

 After spending so much time in the fast-paced rhythm of Barcelona, I knew I needed a little reset.
 Somewhere warm, slower, and by the sea.
-Enter: Alicante, Spain—my perfect little solo escape on the Mediterranean coast.
+That’s when I decided to solo travel to Alicante, Spain, my perfect little solo escape on the Mediterranean coast.

 Why Alicante?